diffplug/spotless/plugin-gradle/README.md

 external entities.
 To allow the access of external URIs, set the property `resolveExternalURI` to true.

+Unlike other Eclipse based formatters, Spotless WTP does not support multiple configurations per formatter type.
+For example running `eclipseWtp('xml')` in the same project (or subprojects) with different configurations will raise an error.

 <a name="license-header"></a>

 ## License header options